c-lewis99/ECG-Machine-Learning/README.md

 The WGAN-GP contains a number of additional features such as Minibatch Discrimination (to protect against mode collapse) and a Frechet Inception Score (FID) critic to evaluate the quality of the synthesized data.

+The INFOGAN is currently our best performing model.
+It contains an implementation of Infogan - https://arxiv.org/pdf/1606.03657.pdf but using WGAN-GP loss function and Bi-LSTM generator.

 It should be noted that this repo is a work in progress and will be updated accordingly.